-Pre-trained Models for SE: Large-scale pre-trained models has revolutionized the field of natural language processing [7, 34], and its application in the software engineering domain has shown promising results [2, 15, 17].
-Currently, pre-trained model architectures are mainly divided into encoder-only, decoder-only, and encoder-decoder models [10, 16].
+Pre-trained Models for SE: Large-scale pre-trained models has revolutionized the field of natural language processing [7, 33], and its application in the software engineering domain has shown promising results [2, 14, 16].
+Currently, pre-trained model architectures are mainly divided into encoder-only, decoder-only, and encoder-decoder models [10, 15].

-Encoder-only models pre-train a bidirectional Transformer, which can access token information before and after the current token when training [9, 11, 21].
-Decoder-only models allow the model to access only the tokens preceding the current token during the training process [22, 39].
+Encoder-only models pre-train a bidirectional Transformer, which can access token information before and after the current token when training [9, 11, 20].
+Decoder-only models allow the model to access only the tokens preceding the current token during the training process [21, 37].
 GPT-3 [5] also employs decoder-only architectures and has a significantly larger parameter size (175 billion, 10x more than any previous LLMs).
-Additionally, GPT-3.5-Turbo [28], the default model of ChatGPT, adopt Reinforced Learning with Human Feedback (RLHF) to enhance GPT3's ability to understand instructions and generate content aligned with human expectations.
-CodeT5 [45] is a typical pretraining model for code utilizing an encoder-decoder architecture.
-It adopts the T5 [35] model and considers crucial token type information from identifiers during pretraining.
-CommitBART [20] also employs an encoder-decoder architecture and is specially trained for commit representation.
-There are also some works focusing on exploring the learned program semantics for these pre-trained models in SE [23, 24] and analyzing the robustness [21] and security [18] of these models.
+Additionally, GPT-3.5-Turbo [27], the default model of ChatGPT, adopt Reinforced Learning with Human Feedback (RLHF) to enhance GPT3's ability to understand instructions and generate content aligned with human expectations.
+CodeT5 [43] is a typical pretraining model for code utilizing an encoder-decoder architecture.
+CommitBART [19] also employs an encoder-decoder architecture and is specially trained for commit representation.
+There are also some works focusing on exploring the learned program semantics for these pre-trained models in

+SE [22, 23] and analyzing the robustness [20] and security [17] of these models.

-Automating Code Review Activities: Studies have presented evidence that developer spend a considerable amount of time on code review activities [4, 31], both writing review comments for other's code and performing code changes according to other's comments [3, 25].
-Consequently, numerous studies [12, 41, 48] have been carried out on automating the code review (ACR) activities, emphasizing their significance and potential impact [46].
-According to the stages of code review, prior studies on ACR can be categorized into three tasks [42, 44, 49]: (1) Code Change Recommendation [19]: Before the contributor submits the original code for review, the ACR model provides potential code changes that the reviewer might suggest.
-(2) Review Comment Generation [43]: After the contributor submits the code for review, the model provides possible review comments for the reviewer, serving as a draft for review comments.
-(3) Code Refinement [19, 43]: After the reviewer provides review comments, the model suggests code changes for the contributor by considering both the review comments and submitted code.
+Automating Code Review Activities: Studies have presented evidence that developer spend a considerable amount of time on code review activities [4, 30], both writing review comments for other's code and performing code changes according to other's comments [3, 24].
+Consequently, numerous studies [12, 39, 45] have been carried out on automating the code review (ACR) activities, emphasizing their significance and potential impact [44].

+According to the stages of code review, prior studies on ACR can be categorized into three tasks [40, 42, 46]: (1) Code Change Recommendation [18]: Before the contributor submits the original code for review, the ACR model provides potential code changes that the reviewer might suggest.
+(2) Review Comment Generation [41]: After the contributor submits the code for review, the model provides possible review comments for the reviewer, serving as a draft for review comments.
+(3) Code Refinement [18, 41]: After the reviewer provides review comments, the model suggests code changes for the contributor by considering both the review comments and submitted code.
 In this paper, we focus on the last task, Code Refinement, as it is the final and most crucial step in code review activities.

-Tufano et al. [42] introduced a Recurrent Neural Network (RNN) based Neural Machine Translation (NMT) model for the code refinement task.
-CodeReviewer [19] utilized the CodeT5 model and designed four pre-training tasks related to code review.
-Recently, Zhou et al. [49] compared existing ACR techniques, including Trans-Review [44], AutoTransform [40], and T5-Review [43].
+CodeReviewer [18] utilized the CodeT5 model and designed four pre-training tasks related to code review.
+Recently, Zhou et al. [46] compared existing ACR techniques, including Trans-Review [42], AutoTransform [38], and T5-Review [41].
 They discovered that CodeT5 outperformed existing ACR techniques in both code change recommendation and code refinement tasks.

-Although, they evaluated large language models for code, such as CodeT5 and CodeBERT, ChatGPT is significantly different from these LLMs with RLHF and emergent abilities due to a much larger number of parameters [27], thus need further evaluation.
-Despite that ChatGPT have been evaluated on numerous NLP tasks [13] and several software engineering tasks [37, 47], this paper presents the first comprehensive empirical study exploring ChatGPT's capabilities in the code refinement task, to the best of our knowledge.
+Although, they evaluated large language models for code, such as CodeT5 and CodeBERT, ChatGPT is significantly different from these LLMs with RLHF and emergent abilities due to a much larger number of parameters [26], thus need further evaluation.
+This paper presents the first comprehensive empirical study exploring ChatGPT's capabilities in the code refinement task, to the best of our knowledge.